-13+ Email Marketing Best Practices for 2020 and Beyond
+13+ Email Marketing Best Practices and Beyond in 2023

 According to Statista the number of email users in the world was around 3.9 billion.
 And when it comes to 2023, this figure is set to increase to 4.3 billion.
 That’s an extraordinary number, which is half of the world’s population.